alexpyattaev/spatialtree/README.md

 Internally, the tree tries to keep all needed memory allocated in slab arenas to avoid the memory fragmentation and allocator pressure.
 All operations, where possible, use either stack allocations or allocate at most once.

-## Accepted design compromises

- - Data chunks that are nearby in space do not necessarily land in nearby locations in the tree's memory.
- - There is no way to defragment node storage memory short of rebuilding the tree from scratch (which means doubling memory usage)

 ## Features
  - Highly tunable for different scales (from 8 bit to 64 bit coordinates), 2D, 3D, N-D if desired.